elaforge/karya/doc/cmd.md

 TrackId or RulerId.
 The functions in 'Ui.State' enforce that a given TrackId can only appear in a block once, so you can convert between TrackId and TrackNum.
-The TrackNum is actually more general, in that it may address a ruler or divider, so functions that expect an event track will generally take a TrackId.
+The TrackNum is actually more general, in that it may address a ruler or divider, so functions that expect an event track or don't care where a track is on a block will generally take a TrackId.

 The actual meaning of the tracks is defined by [derivation](derivation.md.html#derivation), the documentation